 - One of the most drought tolerant of all species.

 Phyllostachys Nigra 'Henon' Giant Gray Bamboo is an impressive giant bamboo.
 This bamboo can form a great screen from about 6'-35'.
 Giant Gray is my favorite bamboo not only for the size and unique color but also the ability to grow great in shaded sites with poor soil and watering.
 Known best for its drought tolerance once established.

-From Guangdong Sichuan, China this cold hardy giant has very erect canes.
-The new olive green canes turn to a ghostly gray color with age.
-The culm sheath have wavy blades with prominent oral setae, auricles and ligules.’Giant Gray Bamboo’ grows well under a large varieties of conditions, even in heavy clay soil.
+From Guangdong Sichuan, China this cold-hardy giant has very erect canes.
+The new olive green canes turn into a ghostly gray color with age.
+The culm sheath has wavy blades with prominent oral setae, auricles, and ligules.'Giant Gray Bamboo' grows well under a large variety of conditions, even in heavy clay soil.
 This is the third most grown bamboo in Japan for timber.